 We are a friendly non-contesting Brass Band in Cornwall, close to the Devon and Cornwall Border just 15 miles from Plymouth.

 We are open to anyone who wishes to come and play, from novice to skilled performer, no matter what age or ability you are, we will find a seat for you.
-Instruments are loaned out to signed up members, following a "taster session" to try an instrument.
+Instruments can be loaned out to signed up members, following a "taster session" to try an instrument.

 Please browse our site for information on our rehearsals, Training Band and History or visit our Contacts page should you wish to learn more about the band or be interested in joining us.